-The moral relativism of postmodernism meant there are no gods to hold us accountable.
-Therefore, self-interest takes precedence over morality and moral relativity prevails.
+The moral relativism of postmodernism meant there are no gods, no centralizing archetype, to hold us accountable.
+Therefore, moral relativity prevails because self-interest takes precedence over morality.
 Likewise, there is no objective truth.

 Yet, Sept.
 11 returned the problem of evil to the forefront, thereby bringing on the swift demise of postmodernism, which denied absolutes in favor of a de-centered world where morality is ambiguous.
 But to look into the problem of morality entering physics, we turn to the Heisenberg Principle and how it has been consciously incorporated into art at the close of the twentieth century, leading to a new epoch where acknowledgement of uncertainly is given a place in the work of art, thereby providing both a factor of holism and opening to change.